iotblackbelt/generate_iot_edge_certificate/README.md

    * `<WRKDIR>/private/iot-edge-device-ca-<your_iot_edge_hostname>.key.pem`

    > [!NB]
-   > You can ingore the notification 'not for production' warning as your are using your own Root CA certificate and key.
+   > You can ingore the notification 'not for production' warning as you are using your own Root CA certificate and key.

 >[!TIP]
 >If you provide a name for each IoT Edge device you have, then the certificates and keys created by this command will reflect that name.
 You can use these files to provide each IoT Edge with its own set of certificates.